 Each playthrough (or “run” if you want to get technical) is pretty quick, done in 15 minutes more or less, so the game does encourage quick matches sandwiched between more time consuming titles.
 It’s that special brand of “just one more run”, when one ends up shockingly discovering that yes, thirty hours have been sank into the game.
 Talk about value for money!
 The art design is pretty hit or miss for most players, personally it was fine even though I was sadly reminded of Broken Age by Double Fine.
 The soundtrack by Chipzel is great, with pounding catchy electronic tunes that the artist is well known for.
 I think her main idea, though, was making short tunes for a sort of “mobile” game, so because of their short length, they can get repetitive after a while.

 Another design choice that I’m not crazy about is the level map: on every level, the player chooses the path between fighting every single enemy or just getting to the final boss as fast as possible.
 Naturally, it’s not impossible to speed run, but, obviously, the more fights won, the more experience gained Most of the time, leveling up means gaining an extra dice, ergo an extra chance to attack/defend/regain health.
 That is gonna make the difference between a successful boss fight and an unsuccessful one.

-If you were never good at maths, then Dicey Dungeons will be one frustrating experience since, beyond the basic attacks and defenses, calculating sums (and enemies’ health points) is required to successfully use ice and fire related attacks along with the different powers.
+For anyone who was never pretty good at maths, then Dicey Dungeons will be one frustrating experience since, beyond the basic attacks and defenses, calculating sums (and enemies’ health points) is required to successfully use ice and fire related attacks along with the different powers.
 The game never gets stale and the whole randomness – except for the few times mentioned – usually adds to the fun.
 I won’t spoil the final boss fight, I’ll just say it sets up the perfect ending and the message: it’s not really about the destination, but the journey.
-I was glad I did not give up after a few pretty bad runs.
+I was glad I did not give up after a few pretty unlucky runs.